oroinc/documentation/user/back-office/marketing/content-widgets/index.rst

 1. Navigate to **Marketing > Content Widgets** in the main menu.
 2. Click **Create Content Widget** on the top right.

-   .. note:: If you have more than one organization in your OroCommerce application, first select which organization to add a new content widget to.
+   .. note:: If you have more than one organization in your OroCommerce application, first select the organization to which you want to add a new content widget.

 3. Depending on the widget type, form fields are different: